 Santander UK (the high street bank), its Directors and its Heads racially discriminated against me as follows.
-Suddenly, completely out of the blue and without any good cause, Santander gave me a false and undeserved poor job-performance record.
-Then it used that record to throw me out of my job and under-pay me thousands of pounds of wages.
+When the time arrived to complete employees’ end of year job performance reviews, suddenly, completely out of the blue and without any good cause, Santander gave me a false and undeserved poor job-performance record.
+Then, it proceeded to use that record (while I was still in the process of disputing it) to throw me out of my job and under-pay me thousands of pounds of wages.

 Trying To Reason With Santander

 I tried to reason with Santander privately with a view to resolving the situation quietly and amicably.
 I lodged numerous grievances and appeals.
 But, Santander just dragged its feet for months on end, causing me to use up my time, energy and money, and causing me to suffer hardship and distress.
 When it eventually responded, it fobbed me off with wholly unsatisfactory justifications for its actions.
 In the end, it arrogantly denied all wrongdoings, considered the matter sorted and closed properly, and sent me packing to live with the negative consequences of its actions.

 Of the two of us, Santander was the one with the power and the upper hand, and it had taken the advantage and done what it had the power to do: served its own interests by deciding arbitarily what was right and what was wrong.
 There was only one option remaining now to try to achieve justice and save my career.
 That was to escalate the matter to our public courts, who are the ultimate power and authority in the land, and are independent.